SPRING PREVIEW Kitsap Peninsula 2026: Farmer’s Markets & more!

 Spring is full of fun in Kitsap’s collection of quaint PNW communities.
 Many communities host spring festivals, markets, and events.
 Here is a peek at what’s in store for the next couple of months!

 The communities of Bainbridge Island, Poulsbo, Kingston, Port Gamble, Silverdale, Bremerton & Port Orchard host a variety of unique and fun events throughout the year.
-We’ve rounded up the major events for 2025 so travelers and locals can plan their Kitsap adventures accordingly.
+We’ve rounded up the major events for 2026 so travellers and locals can plan their Kitsap adventures accordingly.
 From Poulsbo’s Viking Fest to the iconic Bremerton Bridge Blast, there’s plenty to do every month of the year…

 VIking Fest